awakenweb/livedocx/README.md

 First, a [Livedocx](http://www.livedocx.com/) account is required.
 It may be any account type: free, premium, or fully licenced.

-Here is a quick example or the usage of the library.
-For more detailed explanations and examples, read the [complete documentation](@TODO: ADD DOCUMENTATION LINK).
+The full documentation is in progress and should arrive shortly.
+For now, here is a simple example of usage.
+For more informations, take a look at the code.

 ```php
 <?php